 I don't know if it was just mine, or if they're all this way, but it didn't come pre-inked.
 I've used it twice & had to use the refresher ink both times.
 For the price, it just doesn't seem worth it to me.
 Also, I still haven't found a great way to clean my stamps after using this.

-Used in this layout: Goodbye
+Used in this project: Goodbye

 I bought this product based on the review above.
 First of all the ink pad did not come pre-inked.
 I followed the directions that came with the ink pad and excitedly began stamping.
 I could barely see the stamp.
 I thought I must not have put enough ink on it, so I applied more.
 Still the ink barely showed.
 I tried 3 different types of paper and you have to look really hard to see the ink.
 I wonder if the reviewer was using a Non-Opaque ink, but wrote this review for the opaque ink mistakenly.
 Anyway, I'm really disappointed with this product and would not recommend it.